Arthur Lloyd James

-Arthur Lloyd James (21 June 1884 – 24 March 1943) was a Welsh phonetician who was a professor at the School of Oriental and African Studies and the linguistic adviser to the British Broadcasting Corporation.
+Arthur Lloyd James (21 June 1884 – 24 March 1943) was a Welsh phonetician and convicted murderer who was a professor at the School of Oriental and African Studies and the linguistic adviser to the British Broadcasting Corporation.
 His research was mainly on the phonetics of English and French, but he also worked on the phonetics of Hausa and Yoruba.
 He killed himself while a patient at the Broadmoor Criminal Lunatic Asylum, where he was committed after killing his wife, the violinist Elsie Winifred Owen, in 1941.

 Early life

 Arthur Lloyd James was born on 21 June 1884, in Pentre, Glamorgan, Wales.
 His parents were William James, manager of a coal mine and a mining engineer, and Rachel James, née Clark.
 He went to school in Llanelli and then Pontypridd.
 Lloyd James graduated from University College, Cardiff in 1905, obtaining third-class honours in French.
 He taught for a few years and then went to Trinity College, Cambridge; his research centred on Old French and Provençal, and he graduated in 1910 with a degree in medieval and modern languages.
 He taught French and phonetics at Training College, and during World War I served with the Royal Engineers.
 The surname of his parents is James, but his second given name, Lloyd, a common surname, is often interpreted as part of his own surname, and his publications are frequently cited under Lloyd James.
 This usage is followed in the present article.
 However, in the biographical note by his mentor, Daniel Jones, the surname is cited as James.